silvacms/documentation/source/buildout/extending.rst

 Extending and customising your installation with Buildout
 =========================================================

-TODO: this

-You can additional configuration information in the ``buildout.cfg`` file, or create your own default configuration to use in ``buildout.cfg``.
+You can edit the ``buildout.cfg`` configuration file in order to install more Silva extensions in your installation, or deactivate default ones.
+Alternatively, you can create your own base configuration file to use with ``buildout.cfg``.

 .. contents::

 Buildout configuration file format
 ----------------------------------

-The ``buildout.cfg`` file follows a format like Windows INI files, using *sections*.
-For example a part looks like this:
+The ``buildout.cfg`` configuration file follows a format like Windows INI files, using *sections*.
+For example a section looks like this:

 .. code-block:: buildout